 Wow – an article on leading a horse.
 Seems a little trivial doesn’t it?
-Does it really matter where your horse is, or what he is doing when you’re leading him?
-It might not be a big deal to you, but the conversations that you have (or don’t have) when you’re leading him form the foundation of his entire social structure.
-It’s a big deal for your horse.
-With a little know-how you can use leading to form a corner stone of a solid leadership agreement with your horse – one in which he’ll trust you and follow, both in and out of the saddle.
+Does it really matter where our horse is, or what they are doing when we’re leading them?
+It might not be a big deal to us, but the conversations that we have (or don’t have) when we’re leading them form the foundation of their entire social structure.
+It’s a big deal for our horse.
+With a little know-how we can use leading to form a corner stone of a solid leadership agreement with our horse – one in which they’ll trust and follow us, both in and out of the saddle.

 Let’s start with a quick review of something we know: horses communicate primarily through space, energy and empathy.